 - Ensure accurate communication.

-After the collection of data, it is the primary work to determine whether the data will meet the goal or it will be needed to be changed.
+After data collection, it is the primary work to determine whether the data will meet the goal or need to be changed.
 If required, the data should be improved to optimize the process by focusing on the root cause with a slight (incremental) variation.

-3. Eliminate variation: After detecting the root cause of variation, now it’s time to find ways to eliminate it which is only trash in the process.
-The business manager has to be very proactive to identify the variation and take prompt action to eliminate it.
+3. Eliminate variation: After detecting the root cause of variation, it’s time to find ways to eliminate it, which is only trash in the process.
+The business manager must be very proactive in identifying the variation and promptly eliminate it.
 Streamlining or eradicating those variations is the ultimate way to make the process waste-free and effective.

-4. Teamwork: The business leaders and team members must have clear knowledge about lean six sigma processes.
-The members of the team need to be trained in six sigma’s methods including measurement methods and improvement tools.
-In addition, each member of the team should enhance his or her communication skill so that he or she can serve or communicate efficiently with the customers and coworkers.
+4. Teamwork: The business leaders and team members must know about lean six sigma processes.
+The team members must be trained in Six Sigma’s methods, including measurement and improvement tools.
+In addition, each team member should enhance his or her communication skill to serve or communicate efficiently with customers and coworkers.

-5. Create a culture of flexibility and responsive: Lean Six Sigma (LSS) always demands to accept positive change.
-That is why any kind of change in process should be communicated clearly among the employees at the beginning and even motivated them to receive the change professionally.
+5. Create a culture of flexibility and responsiveness: Lean Six Sigma (LSS) always demands to accept positive change.
+That is why any kind of change in process should be communicated clearly among the employees at the beginning and even motivate them to receive the change professionally.

-To cling with any kind of faulty or inefficient process or function is not acceptable in LSS; though the change in the processor in management sometimes become challenging, yet the faulty one must be refined or removed before it becomes obvious.
+To cling with any faulty or inefficient process or function is not acceptable in LSS; However, sometimes managing a change in the processor becomes challenging, yet we must refine or remove the faulty one before its faults become obvious.

-Therefore, we can encapsulate that the integrated approach of lean six sigma aids in improving process efficiency, elevating utilization of resources, enhancing customer satisfaction significantly with the improvement of increased profit and curtailing costs.
-Both the improvement and processes go hand in hand to implicate the improvement of existing processes.
+Therefore, we can encapsulate that the integrated approach of lean six sigma aids in improving process efficiency, elevating the utilization of resources, enhancing customer satisfaction significantly with the improvement of increased profit, and curtailing costs.
+Both the improvement and processes go hand in hand to implicate the improvement of existing methods.